In This Article

-That's why we decided it's only fitting to share the ultimate waistline routine that does just that, hitting your abs from different angles to work every inch of your core: obliques, upper abs, and lower abs.
+That's why we decided it's only fitting to share the ultimate waistline routine that does just that.
+The 10 exercises hit your abs from different angles to work every inch of your core, including your obliques, upper abs, and lower abs.
 Though these workouts are quick, they'll leave you feeling stronger and will ultimately pave the way for you to reach your fitness goals.
-From side planks to to touches, we tapped the Tone It Up girls to learn about their go-to core workouts.
+From side planks to toe touches, we tapped the Tone It Up girls to learn about their go-to core workouts.
 With their help, and that of fitness expert and personal trainer Nick Stellate, we're breaking down everything you need to know to master these quick and simple moves that you'll want to keep in your back pocket.

 Meet the Expert

 Safety and Precautions